TheBoyMoe/Book-Repo/poodr/chap-2-designing-classes/NOTES.md

 OO languages combine data and behaviour found in procedural languages into objects.
 BY encapsulating data, objects decide how much of the data they expose ot the world.
 Ruby is a Class-based OO language.
 A class is a blueprint for the construction of similar objects - they define methods (behaviour) and attributes/variables (data).
 Object's invoke one another's methods as a means of sending messages.
 Each object instantiated from the same class, although having the same methods, behaviour, can have it's own data.

 The foundation of OOD is the message, but the most visible organisational structure is the class.
-To begin with, the goal is to model your application using classes.
-Follow these steps:
+The path to changeable and maintainable object-oriented software begins with classes that have a single responsibility.
+Classes that do one thing isolate that thing from the rest of your application.
+This isolation allows change without consequence and reuse without duplication.
+To model your application using classes, follow these steps:

 1. Decide what methods belongs in a class - what classes you create will determine how you think about the application